All Episodes

 You don't want Russia invading the Ukraine.

-But I think the Russians are sitting there saying, if we do it, what are you guys gonna do?
+But I think the Russians are sitting there saying, if we do it, what are you guys going to do?

-Um I think Putin, I don't think he's gonna invade the Ukraine, but I think he's using the situation again to his advantage.
+I think Putin, I don't think he's going to invade the Ukraine, but I think he's using this situation again to his advantage.

 He's saying he might.